Valaa-Technologies/valaa-vault/packages/engine/README.md

-# @valos/engine provides the ValaaRAEM object mapper and computation engine
+# @valos/engine provides the ValOS-RAEM object mapper and computation engine

 Provides the live proxies (`Vrappers`) to ValaaSpace resources with `ValaaEngine`.
 Completes the modifcation and transaction frameworks